All planning checklists

 Confirm emergency contacts

-Ensure you have the mobile number for your specific New Forest cottage manager, as mobile signal can be patchy in some areas.
+Save your New Forest cottage manager's mobile.
+Signal can be patchy in some forest areas.

 Easy·Standard impact